janosh/pymatgen-2-paper/paper/main.typ

 #set text(size: 11pt) */

-= Community Impact
+= Community Impact and Involvement

-#SK[This is a nice figure, though I would say it shows community _involvement_ (which is kind of a step ahead of community _impact_).
+// #SK[This is a nice figure, though I would say it shows community _involvement_ (which is kind of a step ahead of community _impact_).
 What about also showing something like downloads over time (which can be quantitatively inaccurate but should show the trend? 'without mirrors'), and packages requiring #pmg over time?
 (Edit: I see from the GitHub repo that this is in progress)]
+// JR: use fig from PR21 once merged

+The growth of #pmg is reflected not only in its feature set but also in its expanding user base and community engagement.
+Steady growth in package downloads and the number of packages requiring #pmg as a dependency over time are evidence of #pmg's increasing adoption across the materials science community.

 #pmg's impact on the materials science community includes: